Microsoft succession speculation focuses on internal candidates

 In a blog post on the company's website in December, Microsoft lead independent director John Thompson emphasized the need for a CEO with good tech bona fides and "an ability to lead a highly technical organization and work with top technical talent."

-Thompson, who leads the four-member CEO search committee, said at the time he expected the panel to reach a decision "in the early part of 2014."
+Thompson, who leads the four-member CEO search committee that includes Microsoft co-founder and chairman Bill Gates, said at the time he expected the panel to reach a decision "in the early part of 2014."

-(Additional reporting by Nadia Damouni; Editing by David Gregorio and Grant McCool)